 Custom Etching

-• Accelerate Your Prototyping
+- Accelerate Your Prototyping

-• Fast
+- Fast

-• Easy
+- Easy

-• Free
+- Free

-Fluoropolymer resins are prized for their high performance properties and are also known for their high degree of slipperiness on their surfaces of the cured polymer.
-This highly lubricious feature allows them to excel in demanding applications such as in endoscopes, guiding catheters, and other applications where little or no friction is desired.
+Fluoropolymers such as PTFE and FEP are prized for their high-performance properties and are also known for their low coefficient of friction.
+This highly lubricious feature allows them to excel in demanding applications such as vascular catheters, endoscopes, and other applications where little to no friction is desired.

 How Does It Work?

 Etching is performed by placing the fluoropolymer tubing in a sodium solution.
-The resulting chemical reaction removes fluorine molecules from the carbon-fluorine backbone of the fluoropolymer leaving carbon atoms that are deficient in electrons.
-When the etched surface of the material is exposed to air, oxygen molecules, water vapor, and hydrogen allow restoration of the electrons.
+The resulting chemical reaction removes fluorine molecules from the carbon-fluorine backbone of the fluoropolymer, leaving carbon atoms that are deficient in electrons.
+When the etched surface of the material is exposed to air, oxygen molecules, water vapor, and hydrogen allow the restoration of the electrons.
 This restoration process results in a group of organic molecules that enable adhesion.

 Will Etching Change the Properties of My Tubing?